jneera/LDP-Bias-Simulation/README.md

 ---

-This repository contains the complete source code for all experiments reported in:

-> Neera, J. & Franca, L. (2026). *The Hidden Cost of Clipping: Privacy Mechanisms and Bounded Domain Bias in Recommender Systems*.
-Proceedings of ESORICS 2026.

 ## 📖 Study Overview

 Recommendation systems increasingly rely on Local Differential Privacy (LDP) to protect user rating data.
 A common workaround for unbounded noise (Laplace/Gaussian) is to clip perturbed ratings back to the valid range — but this introduces **systematic estimator bias** that structurally disadvantages users who rate at the extremes of the scale.
 This paper provides the first formal proof of this bias and the first systematic head-to-head comparison of four LDP mechanisms for collaborative filtering.